SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **Latitude (PV ONLY) or (Solar Heat)**: Geographic latitude (decimal number) of the photovoltaic or solar thermal module.
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
 - **Longitude (PV ONLY) or (Solar Heat)**: Geographic longitude (decimal number) of the photovoltaic or solar thermal module module.
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
 - **cleanliness (Solar Heat)**: Specifies the cleanliness of a parabolic through collector.
 Only required if "technology" is set to "CSP".
 - **ETA 0 (Solar Heat)**: Optical efficiency of the collector.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 Specific values can be found in data sheets.
+The optical efficiency is a collector specific value.
+Values are based on test methods according to DIN EN ISO 9806.
 - **A1 (Solar Heat)**: Collector specific linear heat loss coefficient.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 Specific values can be found in data sheets.
+Values are based on test methods according to DIN EN ISO 9806.
 - **A2 (Solar Heat)**: Collector specific quadratic heat loss coefficient.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".Specific values can be found in data sheets.
+Values are based on test methods according to DIN EN ISO 9806.
 - **C1 (Solar Heat)**: Collector specific thermal loss parameter.
 Only required if "technology" is "CSP".
 Specific values can be found in data sheets.
 - **C2 (Solar Heat)**: Collector specific thermal loss parameter.
 Only required if "technology" is "CSP".
 Specific values can be found in data sheets.
-- **Temperature Inlet [deg C] (Solar Heat)**: Inlet temperature of the solar heat collector module.
+- **Temperature Inlet /deg C (Solar Heat)**: Inlet temperature of the solar heat collector module.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
-- **Temperature Difference [deg C] (Solar Heat)**: Temperature Difference between in- and outlet temperature of the solar heat collector module.
+- **Temperature Difference /deg C (Solar Heat)**: Temperature Difference between in- and outlet temperature of the solar heat collector module.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
-- **Conversion Factor m^2/kW (Solar Heat)**:
+- **Conversion Factor /(sqm/kW) (Solar Heat)**:
 - **Peripheral Losses (Solar Heat)**: Heat loss coefficient for losses in the collector's peripheral system.
 Only required for "technology" "CSP" and "solar_thermal_flate_plate".
 - **Electric Consumption (Solar Heat)**: Electric consumption of the collector system.
 Example: If value is set to 0,05, the electric consumption is 5 % of the energy output.
 Only required for "technology" "CSP" and "solar_thermal_flate_plate".